Free Phones, Computers & Internet for Seniors

 If you're tech savvy and want to give back to the community, consider becoming a Papa Pal companion caregiver.
 You can work part-time while helping others to learn how to use basic technology.

-Hundreds of programs exist to help people gain access to technology, but it’s difficult to know where to start.
+Hundreds of programs exist to help seniors gain access to technology, but it’s difficult to know where to start.
+Often the first step is overlooked… you must first have a device.

 • Go to your local library.
 They usually have devices to use at the library, but some also lend out devices.